Dubai: How Imran Khan inspired this Kerala-born cricketer to dream of World Cup hundred

 “Having a regular income is important.
 I always believe that if you keep doing the right things, things will fall in place.”

-Apart from the support from his family, Rizwan says he owes a lot to Khalaf Bukhatir, Sharjah Cricket Council CEO.
+Apart from the support from his family, Rizwan says he owes a lot to Khalaf Bukhatir, CEO of Sharjah Cricket Stadium.

-“I want to thank Mr Khalaf Bukhatir for allowing me to play for Sharjah in Emirates D50, which helped make a comeback into the UAE set-up again,” he said.
+“I want to thank Mr Khalaf Bukhatir for allowing me to play for Sharjah in Emirates D50, which helped me make a comeback into the UAE set-up,” he said.

 “Also Seven Districts team owner Muhammed Haider has also been one of my biggest supporters.
 I owe a lot to these wonderful people who always back good cricketers.”